Written & Directed by: Tony Le-Nguyen

 - Gained confidence.

-- Helped to make decision about career options.
+- Helped to decide on career options.

 - Made friends.